Deadly storms hit southern parts of the US | DW | 13.04.2020

 Mississippi Governor Tate Reeves tweeted that he had declared a state of emergency "to protect the health and safety of Mississippians in response to the severe tornadoes and storms hitting across the state."

-Flights remained cancelled at Monroe Airport in Louisiana as the siding was ripped off, and debris from buildings was strewn on the runway.
+Flights were cancelled at Monroe Airport in Louisiana as the siding was ripped off, and debris from buildings was strewn on the runway.
 Some aircraft were also destroyed.

-Some homes in Desoto and Webster parishes were also destroyed, according to local authorities.

 Authorities warned more tornadoes and storms are expected through Monday in parts of Alabama and Tennessee.